-To understand the value of digital ecosystems requires a modern mindset on how a company can offer service to its customers.
+To understand the value of digital ecosystems requires a modern mindset on how a company offers service to its customers.

 Generally speaking, many organisations are used to compartmentalising their offerings.
 To give a clear example, let’s look at what the customer journey entails when purchasing a product at a store.
 Even then, multiple parties are already involved, and responsible for different (yet crucial) aspects: the store that sells the product, the service that delivers it, and the manufacturer that offers the warranty.

 This approach has always made sense; different parties are responsible for different aspects.
-However, because these separate services don’t interact with each other, consumers are left to their own devices.
-If they want to stay updated or even ask a simple question, they would have to speak to multiple parties.
-This approach does not take into account how these services could interact, and to what extent they can affect each other.
+However, because these separate services don’t interact with each other, consumers are left to their own devices when they want to stay updated or even ask a simple question.
+They would have to reach out to multiple parties.
+This approach does not take into account how these services could interact and to what extent they can affect each other.

 Today, technology and services have gotten so interdependent on each other that a smooth integration of multiple services has become a crucial aspect for a satisfactory customer journey.
 The success of one operation lies in the success of another one.
 And in turn, the ineffectiveness of one process can negatively affect all others; one rotten apple spoils the whole barrel.